gradientspace/geometry3cpp/README.md

 3) **GTEngine** also from [GeometricTools](https://www.geometrictools.com/) and written by David Eberly. **Boost License**.
 Only the Math parts, again.
 This is the "next version" of WildMagic5, however quite a few of the classes from Wm5 were not ported.
 However it has some new things like Constrained Delaunay.
 So both are included.
 The source is included in */external/GTEngine*.
 Namespace for this one is "gte". *(Currently not actually called by the g3cpp code, but it will be)

+4) [**libigl**](https://libigl.github.io/), the C++ header-only mesh/geometry processing library. libigl is built on Eigen and has implementations of most standard geometry processing algorithms/techniques.
+Source is included in */external/libigl*. **MPL2 License** is used for the core library, and this is all that geometry3cpp will call.
+However the code includes calls to various other libaries, including CGAL, LGPL/GPL-licensed code, etc. These will not be included in your binaries unless you explicitly call them via the **igl::copyleft::** namespace.

 # Building